 A course in basic human anatomy, covering the major body systems and including topics of both gross and microstructure of the organ systems.
-Designed for paramedical biology majors (nursing, x-ray technicians) and physical education majors.
+Designed for paramedical biology majors (nursing, x-ray technicians, physicians assistant, chiropractic, dental hygiene, pharmacy) and physical education majors.
 Will not satisfy transfer requirements for biological science majors.
 Lecture & lab.
 Letter grade only.
 Will not satisfy transfer requirements for biological science majors.
 UC Credit limitations: Maximum credit of two courses for Biology 155, 170 and 175.
 Transferable to CSU; UC.
 (CAN BIOL 10) (BIOL 170 + 175 = CAN BIOL SEQ B)